aembke/fred.rs/docs/README.md

 Commands are processed in series, but the `auto_pipeline` flag controls whether the `send_to_server` function waits on the server to respond or not.
 When commands can be pipelined this way the loop can process requests as quickly as they can be written to a socket.
 This model also creates a pleasant developer experience where we can pretty much ignore many synchronization issues, and as a result it's much easier to reason about how features like reconnection should work.
 It's also much easier to implement socket flushing optimizations with this model.

-However, this model has some drawbacks:
+However, this has some drawbacks:
 * Once a command is in the `UnboundedSender` channel it's difficult to inspect or remove.
 There's no practical way to get any kind of random access into this.
 * It can be difficult to create a "fast lane" for "special" commands with this model.
 For example, forcing a reconnection should take precedence over a blocking command.
 This is more difficult to implement with this model.
 * Callers should at least be aware of this channel so that they're aware of how server failure modes can lead to increased memory usage.
 This makes it perhaps surprisingly important to properly tune reconnection or backpressure settings, especially if memory is in short supply.